Flying-Cork-Pittsburgh/freelance-manager/readme.txt

 == Description ==

-Assist WordPress Freelancers to effectively manage information about client site.
+This plugin runs on the website of the web professional, and used to manage information about your client websites.
+One place to see all your active website clients, It works in cooperation with Freelance Client plugin, also by me, to send messasges to your client's wordpress dashboard

 == Installation ==